1998 Bromley London Borough Council election

 Elections to Bromley Council in England were held on 7 May 1998.
 The whole council was up for election and the Conservative party lost overall control of the council to no overall control.

 Because the council fell into no overall control, for the first time in the London Borough of Bromley history it was taken over by a Liberal Democrat/Labour Coalition.
 This ended in 2001 when the Conservatives regained the council.

+Background

+Between the 1994 election and this election there were 2 by-elections to replace Councillors who resigned from their seats, one in Bickley and one in Kelsey Park.
+Neither of these elections resulted in a seat changing parties with Conservatives retaining both clips.

+There were no other defections or vacancies, so just before the election the composition of the council was as follows: